MichaelVrana/sle22-signatr-artifact/README.md

 ### Steps

 The following is essentially what is in the Figure 1 and Figure 2 in the paper, packaged in scripts for simpler use using GNU parallels for parallel execution.
-All steps shouls be run inside a docker container. as a reminder, to enter the container, run:
+All steps should be run inside a docker container.
+As a reminder, to enter the container, run:

 ```sh
 ./enter.sh